 All of Zimbabwe’s species of animals that need protecting are to be found in Hwange.
 As well as gemsbok and brown hyena, the park hosts what is thought to be the largest surviving group of wild dog in Africa within its protected borders.
 As well as these, the park is home to over 100 mammal species including elephant, of which there are many very large herds.
 Buffalo and lion are also prolific with the opportunity to spot leopard and cheetah.
 All in all, 19 large herbivores and 8 large carnivores, as well as 400 bird species, are present in the park.

 With the critical water situation and the depleted wildlife as a consequence, Ted Davidson set upon creating over 60 new artificial pans which helped increase wildlife numbers who were now able to access drier parts of the park.
 Even to this day, water is an issue and is vital to the survival of the park.
 It is thanks to the Friends of Hwange that many of the waterholes are still functioning today.

 Hwange National Park Accommodation

-Hwange National Park Lodges are dotted around the park with three distinctive Camps at Robins, Sinamatella and the largest one at Main Camp.
+Hwange Park Lodges are dotted around the park with three distinctive Camps at Robins, Sinamatella and the largest one at Main Camp.
 Most Camps have facilities including fully equipped self-catering lodges, cottages and chalets, a camping and caravan site, bar and restaurant, grocery store, curio shop and a petrol station.

 There are several exclusive camps both in the national park and just outside the parks borders offering first class facilities.

-Hwange National Park hosts 480 kilometres of roads for game-viewing and access to the many camps dotted around the park.
+The wildlife park hosts 480 kilometres of roads for game-viewing and access to the many camps dotted around the park.
 Some of these roads may not always be in the best condition especially in the wet season, so get advice on entry into the park.